Trshant/stackedit/posts/2019-09-02-a-small-note-on-lambda-calculus.md

 But before we dive into that, there is something else I should go into. **Church Numerals**: Church numerals are the encoded natural numbers ( encoded using chuch encoding ).
 We can define a church numeral as a higher-order function which takes a single argument function as an argument and returns another single argument function.

-Lets see the numbers and their lambda expression equivalents:
+Let us see the numbers and their lambda expression equivalents:
 | number | Lambda expression |
 |----|------:|
 |0|λf.λx. x|